angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 Obviously there are no TypeScript types out of the box.
 We would have to define them on our own.
 This is manual work where humans can make errors and where we can get out of sync with the model on the server very easily!
-So we should generate the types by "robots" instead with the help of the already known GraphQL schema.
+So we should generate the types by "robots" instead of with the help of the aforementioned GraphQL schema.
 Of course, other people have already done the hard work for us.